-The Employee Benefits Security Administration enforces and administers the Employee Retirement Income Security Act (ERISA), which provides rights and protections for private-sector health and retirement plan participants and their beneficiaries.
+The Employee Benefits Security Administration (EBSA) enforces and administers the Employee Retirement Income Security Act of 1974 (ERISA), which provides a number of rights and protections for private-sector health and retirement plan participants and their beneficiaries.

 The Health Insurance Portability and Accountability Act (HIPAA) provides special enrollment rights in other group health coverage for workers and their family members (for example, in a spouse's employer-provided plan).